Skip to contents

 Filling the gaps: Interpolation

-The process would be as follow:
+The process is as follows:

-- Perform an spatial interpolation.
+• Perform a spatial interpolation.

 Creating a grid